Ian Hamilton (British Army officer): Later life

+Gordon drums

+In October 1914, during WWI, the 2nd Battalion Gordon Highlanders landed in Ostend, Belgium, and was transported to the front.
+They took with them their pipes but the bulky drums were left in Ostend, under the care of the police, because the transport wagons were "overloaded."
+After Ostend fell to the Germans, the drums were taken to the Armoury Museum in Berlin as a "war trophy."
+Twenty years later, in 1934, Hamilton, the Regiment's colonel, wrote to Germany's president Paul von Hindenburg requesting the return of the seven drums and von Hindenburg "immediately" agreed.
+Hamilton traveled personally to the German capital and received the Gordon drums in a ceremony in which he spoke of his wish that there will be "no more war" between the "old allies of Waterloo."

+Death

 Hamilton died on 12 October 1947, aged 94, at his home at Hyde Park Gardens in London.
 His body was buried at Kilmadock Cemetery, in Doune, Stirlingshire, Scotland.
 In 2013, his grave was found to have fallen into a semi-derelict condition, and it was refurbished by Stirling Council.

 Personal life

 Hamilton spoke German, French and Hindi, and was considered charming, courtly and kind.
 He appeared frail yet was full of energy.

 In 1887 he married Jean Muir, the daughter of a Glasgow businessman.
-They originally had no intention of starting a family, but adopted two children after the War.
+They originally had no intention of starting a family, but adopted two children after the First World War.
+His adopted son, Captain Harry Knight, was killed in action in 1941 with the Scots Guards.
+His adopted daughter, Phyllis James, moved to Austria in the late 1930s, aiming to become an actress.
+In the following years, she invented an Irish background for herself - as Nora O'Mara, then Rosaleen O'Mara - and became involved with German wartime propaganda and intelligence operations against Ireland.
+Following the war, she became a writer on Irish culture, under the name Róisín Ni Mhéara, and published a controversial memoir in 1991 defending herself and denying the Holocaust.
+She died in 2013.

 Along with his professional career, Hamilton was a prolific writer.
 He published a volume of poetry and a novel contemporarily described as risqué.
 Examples of his written works include: The Fighting of the Future, Icarus, A Jaunt on a Junk, A Ballad of Hadji, and A Staff Officer's Scrapbook.
 In the introduction to his Gallipoli Diary, he stated: "There is nothing certain about war, except that one side won't win".

 He was a cousin of the diarist James Lees-Milne.